DUNEDIN, NEW ZEALAND — Our host Philip was very keen that we see yellow-eyed penguins, and before we left, he made sure we knew where to find them.

 We walked by the miniature Gothic First Church of Otago, the fanciest Presbyterian church we’ve ever seen and not even the town’s main Gothic cathedral.
 That’s the Anglican St. Paul’s on the Octagon, or town plaza, which is next to the baroque town hall and across from the statue of beloved Scottish poet Robert Burns.

-Dunedin actually has a solid connection to Burns, unlike Minneapolis to Longfellow.
+Dunedin actually has a solid connection to Burns, unlike Minneapolis to the poet Longfellow.
 The Scottish poet was the uncle of the Rev. Thomas Burns, the co-founder and religious leader of Dunedin during its early years.

 We walked by the massive downtown Cadbury factory, which offers tours.
 We were eating Cadbury bars our first few weeks, but now we’re eating Whittaker’s, made in New Zealand since 1896; we especially like the artisan bar made with Nelson pears and honey from the New Zealand manuka tree.